jessll/PCSC2017_Group12/README.md

 source code to document the program flow, but you can always check out the Doxygen for further info.
-You can either build on these examples or have a look at the demo cMake file to see how this library could be included in other projects.
+You can either build on these examples or have a look at the demo CMake file to see how this library could be included in other projects.